mbettan/wealth-dashboard/README.md

 - **Financial Independence Tracking**: Calculate and track your FI number with conservative SWR
 - **Mobile-First Design**: Access from phone, tablet, or desktop
 - **Professional UI**: Modern, dark-themed interface optimized for quick scanning
-- **Works with Any Platform**: Import data from Monarch Money, Ayco, eMpower, or manual entry
+- **Works with Any Platform**: Import data from Monarch Money, Empower (formerly Personal Capital), Tiller Money, YNAB, Pocketsmith, or manual entry

 ## How It Works